These 8 Yoga Poses May Help You Find Relief for Migraine Attacks

 Supine spinal twist (Supta Matsyendrasana)

-Martone says this asana stretches your neck and back.
-For headache relief, she suggests placing a small yoga ball or lacrosse ball under your occiput (the back of the head near the base of skull) when turning your head side to side.
+Martone-Snell says this asana stretches your neck and back.
+For headache relief, she suggests placing a small yoga ball or lacrosse ball under your occiput (the back of the head near the base of the skull) when turning your head from side to side.
 “This will act as a massage to ease tension in the suboccipital muscles,” she says.

 - Lie on your back with your arms stretched out like a “T.”